iotap-center/elis-platform/README.md

 **HTTP API**

 Follows the pattern `/api/v#` where `#` is an ever increasing integer.
 Update version number for any additions or breaking changes to the API.
 Breaking changes includes both requests and responses.

-## Demo users

-The `elis-demo-users` bundle provides a set of demo users that can be used for system and integration testing.
-It installs a demo platform user and connects two providers to it: E.On and MKB Water data.
-For the water data to work it is necessary to download a copy of the data from Elvaco ([instructions here](https://github.com/medeamalmo/elis-platform/tree/master/felix-configuration#deploying-elis)).

 ## Referencing bundles